shivaalroy/macsetup/README.md

 - [ ] set up sublime

+## Terminal Setup
-## Set up zsh and oh-my-zsh
+### Set up zsh and oh-my-zsh
 Google how to do this.
-But it should look roughly like this:
+But it should look roughly like:
 - [ ] brew install zsh
 - [ ] brew install zsh-completions
 - [ ] curl the oh-my-zsh repo: